libyal/winreg-kb/docs/sources/explorer-keys/User-assist.md

 UEME_UIQCUT | Programs started via a Quick Launch menu shortcut UEME_UISCUT | Programs started via a Desktop shortcut UEME_UITOOLBAR | Programs started via Windows Explorer Toolbar buttons

+Note does UEME stand for User Experience Monitoring Element/Extension?
+Note does CTL stand for client?
+Note does CUA stand for current user (file) associations?

 With the exception of the UEME_CTLSESSION value, these values appear to use a similar data types.
 The structure of a data type depends on the Version value